Election Rules

 In addition, for certain roles there are additional eligibility criteria which you must meet.
 These criteria can be found in the list of current live elections

-For Full Time Officer roles you must have the right to work in the UK for the full two-year term of office.
-You must also be nominated by other students.
+For Full Time Officer roles you must be nominated by other students.
 You must receive nominations from students or sabbatical officers in different Students’ Unions (one can be from your SU).
 The number of nominations required and details about requirements for nominators will be made available with candidate information.

 2. Tell the voters about yourself